aflin/rampart_docs/source/rampart-extras.rst

                         - May be specified more than once.
                         - Format: cfunc_name:jsfunc_name[:nargs[:input_types]]

-        function_args format (each argument seperated by a ':'):
+        function_args format (each argument separated by a ':'):

             cfunc_name:  The name of the c function.